You were just wondering about that, weren’t you? Well, I’ll explain.

 Agent Smith’s faith is similar.
 When Neo realises that it is inevitable that Smith – who he has destroyed before – must now destroy him in order for things to end.
 He allows Smith to clone him, like he has done to the entire population of the Matrix (‘me, me, me’).
 But since Neo is the One, the anomaly of the system, this creates a fatal chain reaction eliminating the virus Smith.
 By pursuing his own purposes, against the will of his masters (the machines in case of The Matrix), he ensures that the humans are set free.

 Do all epics have this type of causal agent?
 What about Harry Potter for example?
 Well in a way: yes, a very interesting one.
 When Voldemort tried to kill Harry when he was a baby, he unwillingly put a horcrux (a piece of his soul) in Harry.
-When Harry grows up, he slowly discovers his connection to the Dark Lord.
-In the end, the only way to defeat him, is by letting Voldemort kill him.
+While Harry was growing up, he slowly discovered his connection to the Dark Lord.
+In the end, the only way to defeat him, was by letting Voldemort kill him.
 This villain created a causal agent himself that lead to his doom!
 Because Voldemort didn’t kill Harry, but just the horcrux.
-The now released Harry returns and finishes off Voldemort in a final confrontation, ridding the wizard and muggle world of this ultimate baddie.
+The now released Harry could return and finish off Voldemort in a final confrontation, ridding the wizard and muggle world of this ultimate baddie.

 The world is more complex than just good-evil.
 While most of the characters in these epics are either of the hero or villain archetype, these causal agents are not so easily defined.
 So to answer the question, what do they have in common?
 They are tools used by the clashing higher forces to decide the faith of the world.
 Apparently, free will is absent in these worlds, and we are merely instruments of the ruling powers.
 This makes sense, for at least two of these trilogies (Star Wars and The Matrix) are inspired by Eastern Philosophy of which some movements (Advaita Vedanta) teaches us that free will is an illusion.
 The Lord of the Rings seems more in tune with paganism that also suggests that greater spiritual forces can impact the course of events or the ultimate outcome.